 - I wrote a scientific publication about learning to program as an emancipative practice in the Berliner Blättern

 - In 2013 I led the media lab at the institute for European Ethnology together with Dr. Sanna Schondelmayr.

-- I conducted and led a seminar about net cultures at the institute for European Ethnology at the Humboldt University.
+- In 2013 I conducted and led a seminar about net cultures at the institute for European Ethnology at the Humboldt University.
 Netzkulturen

 - I take photos of my life without me, check them out here.

 - I feel terrible saying this, but I have an Amazon Wishlist, which is a great summary of my character.
 If you want to give something to me from that list, please let me know your name, so that I can say thank you, like my mum taught me.

 - I stole this lean, minimalistic design from the Motherfucking Website.